geoffreylitt/wildcard-onward-paper/paper.md

 and what effects edits should have on the original data source.
 In some cases, the mapping logic is straightforward: the local storage adapter stores a table of data, so the mapping to the table abstraction is trivial.
-In other cases, the mapping is more involved: the DOM scraping adapter implements web scraping logic to produce a table of data from the web page, and edits to the table result in DOM manipulations like reordering rows of data on the page.
+In other cases, the mapping is more involved: the DOM scraping adapter implements web scraping logic to produce a table of data from the web page, and turns edits to the table into DOM manipulations like reordering rows of data on the page.

-Ultimately, we provide the user with a single combined table view that they can edit, rather than three separate tables.
-The **query engine** is responsible for combining the tables of data into this single view, and routing the user's edits back to the individual table adapters.
+The three separate tables are then combined into a single table for the end user to view and edit.
+The **query engine** is responsible for creating this combined view, and routing the user’s edits back to the individual table adapters.
 In this example, the query engine has joined the three tables together by a shared ID column, and sorted the result by the name column.

 We now examine each component of the system in more detail.

 ## Table adapters

-A key idea in table-driven customization is that different data sources can all be mapped to the generic abstraction of an editable table.
+A key idea in table-driven customization is that a wide variety of data sources can be mapped to the generic abstraction of an editable table.
 In a relational database, the table matches the underlying storage format, but in table-driven customization, the table is merely an _interface layer_.
-The data shown in the table is a projection of some underlying state, and edits to the table can have arbitrary effects on the underlying state.
+The data shown in the table is a projection of some underlying state, and edits to the table can have complex effects on the underlying state.

 Externally, a table adapter must satisfy an abstract interface.
-The first two parts of the interface largely resemble the interface exposed by a table in a relational database:
+The first two parts of the interface resemble the interface exposed by a table in a relational database:

 **Returning a table**: A table adapter exposes a table of data: an ordered list of records.
-Each record contains associates attributes and values.
+Each record carries a unique identifier and  associates named attributes with values.
 Tables have a typed schema, so the same attributes are shared across all records.
 A table adapter can update the contents of a table at any time, in response to changes in the underlying state (e.g., a DOM scraping adapter can update the table when the page body changes).
-New data is pushed out to other components of the system, and the query view reactively updates in response.
+When data changes, the query view is reactively updated in response.

-**Making edits**: The query engine can request to a table adapter to make an edit to a record.
-The meaning of making an edit can vary depending on the adapter: in the local storage adapter, an annotation can be persisted into local storage; in the DOM scraping adapter, an edit can represent filling in a form field.
-An adapter can also mark values as read-only if it wouldn't be meaningful to edit them; for example, the DOM scraping adapter typically marks page content as read-only, except for editable form fields.
+**Making edits**: The query engine can issue a request to a table adapter to make an edit to a record.
+The meaning of making an edit can vary depending on the adapter: in the local storage adapter, an annotation may be persisted into local storage; in the DOM scraping adapter, an edit may represent filling in a form field.
+An adapter can also mark values as read-only if it wouldn’t be meaningful to edit them; for example, the DOM scraping adapter typically marks page content as read-only, except for editable form fields.

 The query engine also sends additional information about the combined query view to each table adapter.
 These functions are currently used to provide the